3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 As long as the owner is not on Medicaid his or herself, then having a loved one own the policy is no problem.
 Again, please reach out to a lawyer in your state regarding any specific state laws.

-To solve the Medicaid and life insurance problem, a funeral trust works nicely.
+To solve the Medicaid and life insurance eligibility problem, a funeral trust works nicely.

 Just as it sounds, it is a trust.